 pip install datalad

-In addition, it is necessary to have a working installation of git-annex, which is not set up automatically at this point.
+In addition, it is necessary to have a current version of git-annex installed which is not set up automatically by using the pip method.

 (Neuro)Debian, Ubuntu, and similar systems¶

-For Debian-based operating systems the most convenient installation method is to enable the NeuroDebian repository, and to install datalad as a system package:
+For Debian-based operating systems the most convenient installation method is to enable the NeuroDebian repository.
+The following command installs datalad and all its software dependencies (including the git-annex-standalone package):

 sudo apt-get install datalad